 The financial statements are presented in Canadian dollars, which is the Company's functional and presentation currency.

 Income taxes

 Income tax expense comprises of current and deferred tax.
-Current tax and deferred tax are recognized in net income except to the extent that it relates to a business combination or items recognized directly in equity or in other comprehensive income/loss.
+Current tax and deferred tax are recognized in net income except to the extent that it relates to a business combination or items recognized directly

 Income taxes (continued)